samay-jain/Langchain_RAG_System_Question-Answer_Chatbot/README.md

 # LangChain Q&A Chatbot with OpenAI & Ollama

-This project demonstrates how to build a document-based Question Answering (QA) chatbot using [LangChain](https://www.langchain.com/), integrated with either **OpenAI** or **Ollama** for the LLM backend.

-It scrapes and indexes content from URLs and enables conversational Q&A using vector search + LLM.
+This project demonstrates how to build a question-answering chatbot that extracts real content from websites, stores it using vector embeddings (ChromaDB), and answers natural language queries.
+Users can choose between using OpenAI's GPT models or running local inference with Ollama (e.g., LLaMA 3.2).
+Ideal for learning retrieval-augmented generation (RAG), vector databases, and multi-LLM integration using LangChain.

 ---